-The general rule is to work from the centre outwards, although when tiling a Wetroom, consideration should always be given to the position of the drain and any fall that is to be incorporated into the floor, as this will have an influence on setting out.
+The general rule is to work from the centre outwards.
 Measure the width and length of the room and draw a cross in the centre.
 From this central cross lay out the dry tiles with a suitable width of grout gap (minimum 3mm) to allow for movement stresses between the tiles during use if the floor.
 If laying a mix of sizes such as an opus pattern, the grout gap will vary and the degree of variation can be ascertained before fixing begins.
 If laying an uncalibrated material, the thickest tile should be found and be the first to be fixed as this will set the level of the floor, with all other tiles being bedded up.
 Make sure there are no awkward cuts, some adjustment may be required.
 Always be aware of how the floor will look when you enter the room, and put aside any tiles which you do not want in the centre of the floor for use in cuts around the edge of the room.

 To counteract movement stresses, which can result in tiles cracking and/or de-bonding, a perimeter movement joint should be provided around the edge of the room.
 This should consist of a gap a minimum of 6mm wide and the depth of the tile should be left at the junction of walls and floor.
 This should be filled with a suitable flexible seal, such as silicone, in order to accommodate any movement, or if being covered with skirting, kitchen units etc. may be left open.
 In larger floor areas, intermediate movement joints may be required at suitable intervals in both directions.